hs2478985/linkify_newone/README.md

 - **Customizable Links:** Create branded links that reflect your identity.
 - **AI-Powered Suggestions:** Get smart recommendations for link optimization.

-## 🔗 Live Preview

-Check out the live demo of Linkify here: [Live Preview](http://Linkify-demo.vercel.app)

-## 🎥 Watch Demo on YouTube

-Check out the tutorial to see how this link management system was built: [Watch the Tutorial](https://youtu.be/3_sZPAfVR_U) 💻

 ## 💻 Tech Stack